DumprX/DumprX/README.md

 ## Main Scripture Credit

-As mentioned above, this toolkit is entirely focused on improving the Original Firmware Dumper available [Here](https://github.com/AndroidDumps/)
+As mentioned above, this toolkit is entirely focused on improving the Original Firmware Dumper available:  [Dumpyara](https://github.com/AndroidDumps/) [Phoenix Firmware Dumper](https://github.com/DroidDumps)

 Credit for those tools goes to everyone whosoever worked hard to put all those programs in one place to make an awesome project.